araobp/stm32-mcu/NUCLEO-F401RE/NFC/README.md

 Think different -- IoT in a different way.

-**Actually, dynamic NFC tag is exactly what I have been looking for since three years ago, to make things talk with smart phones.**
+**Actually, dynamic NFC tag is exactly what I have been looking for since three years ago, to make things talk to smart phones.**

 ## Service enabled by ST25